Learn the Craft of Filmmaking

-Students will learn to take a story from initial idea, through treatment and step outline, to a finished script for their final film.
+It’s the script that is the backbone of any film and in NYFA’s Film Camps, students will become comfortable writing original screenplays.
+Students learn the process of taking take a story from initial idea, through treatment and step outline, to a finished script for their final film with the help of our exceptional faculty.
 Story structure, theme, character, tension, and conflict will be explored as they are used in filmmaking.

-This is a no-nonsense camera class where students will learn to use the Arriflex 16-S or an HD video camera, depending on their choice of workshop*.
+NYFA’s summer camps feature a no-nonsense approach to cameras, placing students behind a camera from day one.
+Students will learn to shooting using the Canon 5D digital camera.
 They will learn proper loading, operation, and maintenance of the camera.
 In the first week students will shoot and screen tests for focus, exposure, lens perspective, film latitude, slow/fast motion, and contrast.
 Any students needing extra instruction are given review sessions as necessary.

+While the script provides the backbone of a production and cameras capture the action, it is the editing process that gives all that footage actual structure.
 Students will learn to edit their films with digital editing software.
-The class will cover both the technical aspects of the editing process, as well as the conventions and theory behind editing choices and styles.
+Their instructors will cover both the technical aspects of the editing process, as well as the conventions and theory behind editing choices and styles.

 To direct actors, one must learn how to work with actors and receive instruction and experience in how to get effective performances from actors in their film projects.
 Students also get the change to gain some experience as actors, providing them with important insight into what happens on the other side of the camera.